 Ransomware started life as a form of denial of service.
 The attackers compromised the target’s network and encrypted any data or applications they could find, demanding a ransom in return for a key.
 These days, this has changed somewhat.
 Ransomware attackers still often encrypt data, but more often, they steal it too, using the threat of public data release to exert extra pressure, so-called double extortion.
 In some cases, they increasingly threaten to directly contact the victim’s customers and partners, a tactic dubbed triple extortion.
 Whichever is deployed, ransomware should always be considered a likely data breach.
 If an attacker can encrypt your day, they can just as easily steal it, at which point9t is gone forever.

-Any organisation that depends on public-facing web applications is vulnerable to API attacks which traditional defences such as web application firewalls (WAFs) and API gateways have struggled to contain.
-Organisations often don’t know which APIs they are using, including out of date and vulnerable ones, which leads to API attacks, including DDoS states, SQL injection, cross-site scripting (XSS), and large data breaches as data is left exposed.
+Any organization that depends on public-facing web applications is vulnerable to API attacks which traditional defenses such as web application firewalls (WAFs) and API gateways have struggled to contain.
+Organizations often don’t know which APIs they are using, including out of date and vulnerable ones, which leads to API attacks, including DDoS states, SQL injection, cross-site scripting (XSS), and large data breaches as data is left exposed.